dagraham/tklr-dgraham/notes/0_todo.md

 - @s, @+
   - @s selected and changed in Weeks, refreshed in Weeks AND Agenda
   - @+ selected and added in Agenda, refreshed in both
-  - Changed task subject in Weeks, refreshed in both

 No @r, @s, @+.
 Delete instance.
 Instance in @+, remove it.
 Instance = @s, @s = @+.pop(0)